Mohammadali-Ghods/cardano/README.md

 Also you can go to /swagger link and find API data and create integration with my system and use this API in your application.

 # Easy setup
-You just need to use my docker image and run container and use this system. for this purpose you just need to use below command in your system
+You just need to use my docker image and run container and use this system. for this purpose you just need to use below command
 (You need to setup Docker in your system)

 docker push unipolygames/cardano